ahincho/github-actions-course/README.md

 GitHub Actions offers a collection of built-in functions

-Workflow Security is an important topic to talk about
+Workflow Security is an important topic to talk about.
+Using insecure shell scripts can expose credentials and make the workflow vulnerable to script injections